-Once you have chosen and booked the venue for your wedding or civil partnership, you must give notice of intent.
+Once you have chosen the venue for your wedding or civil partnership, you must give notice of intent.

 Giving notice is a legal requirement to make sure that you are lawfully free to marry or form a civil partnership and to complete the preliminary legal documentation.

 You must give at least 28 full days' notice and hold your ceremony within 12 months of doing so.

 You can get married or enter into a civil partnership if you are:

 - not already married or in a civil partnership

 Marriage and civil partnership can be with 2 people of the same or opposite sex.

 Where to give notice